-Occasionally some patients don’t get the rash.
+Occasionally, some people don’t get a rash.
 If you have any of the other symptoms of shingles (even without a rash), see your healthcare provider sooner rather than later.
-There are effective treatments that can be given early in the disease.
-If it turns out you don’t have shingles, seeing your healthcare provider allows any condition that you do have to be discovered and treated early in its course.
+There are effective treatments you can take early for shingles.
+Even if you don’t have shingles, seeing your healthcare provider will help you get your condition diagnosed and treated.

-The virus travels in specific nerves, so you will often see shingles occur in a band on one side of the body.
+The virus travels in specific nerves, so you will often see shingles occur in a band on one side of your body.
 This band corresponds to the area where the nerve transmits signals.
-The shingles rash stays somewhat localized to an area; it does not spread over your whole body.
-The torso is a common area, as is the face.
+The shingles rash stays somewhat localized to an area.
+It doesn’t spread over your whole body.
+Your torso is a common area, as is your face.

 Someone with shingles can’t spread shingles to another person, but they can spread chickenpox.
-The varicella-zoster virus is spread through direct skin-to-skin contact with the fluid that oozes from the blisters (rarely, by breathing in airborne varicella-zoster virus the way airborne viruses are spread.
+The varicella-zoster virus is spread through direct skin-to-skin contact with the fluid that oozes from the blisters.
+Shingles is rarely spread by breathing in the varicella-zoster virus the way airborne viruses are spread.
 If your rash is in the blister phase, stay away from those who haven’t had chickenpox or the chickenpox vaccine and keep your rash covered.

 If you have shingles, you’re contagious until the rash is dried and crusted over.
 The varicella-zoster virus can only cause chickenpox in someone who has never had chickenpox or hasn’t been vaccinated against chickenpox.

-Shingles can be diagnosed by the way the rash is distributed on the body.
-The blisters of a shingles rash usually appear in a band on one side of the body.
-Shingles also may be diagnosed in a laboratory with scrapings or a swab of the fluid from the blisters.
+Shingles can be diagnosed by the way the rash is distributed on your body.
+The blisters of a shingles rash usually appear in a band on one side of your body.
+Shingles also may be diagnosed in a laboratory using scrapings or a swab of the fluid from the blisters.